Hodge-Deligne polynomials of character varieties of abelian groups

-\end{thm} \begin{proof} Firstly, assume that the $F$-action is trivial on the three spaces.
-The Leray-Serre spectral sequence of the fibration is a sequence of mixed Hodge structures (\cite[Theorem 6.5]{PS}) and it is proved in \cite[Theorem 6.1]{DiLe2} that under the given assumptions, its second page $E_{2}^{a,b}$ admits an isomorphism
+\begin{proof} The non-equivariant version of this result is the content of Proposition 2.4 in \cite{LMN}, where it is used to calculate the Serre polynomials of certain twisted character varieties.
+We detail the argument here, for the reader's convenience.
+Firstly, assume that the $F$-action is trivial on the three spaces.
+The Leray-Serre spectral sequence of the fibration is a sequence of mixed Hodge structures (\cite[Theorem 6.5]{PS}) and it is proved in \cite[Theorem 6.1]{DL} that under the given assumptions, its second page $E_{2}^{a,b}$ admits an isomorphism

 which is actually an isomorphism of mixed Hodge structures.
 In particular, we get an equality between their respective graded pieces:

 Using once more the fact that this is a spectral sequence of mixed Hodge structures, we get one spectral sequence of vector spaces for each pair $\left(p,q\right)$: